Ganasagar/GeDigital-k8s-workshop/Day1/README.md

 >For Windows, you need to use the [Google Cloud Shell](https://console.cloud.google.com/cloudshell).
 Once your Google Cloud Shell has started, you will have to copy the contents of you id_rsa_student#.pem file to a local file in the cloud shell.
 Then change the permission on the file and ssh into the jump host. use putty

-Windows
-1. Log in to PuTTY by using your SSH private key
-2. Use the following steps to log in to PuTTY by using your SSH private key:
-3. Specify the IP address of your assigned jumpserver then enter a name for the session and click Save.
-4. Click Connection > Data in the left navigation pane and set the Auto-login username to "centos".
-5. Click Connection > SSH > Auth in the left navigation pane and configure the SSH private key to use by clicking Browse under Private key file for authentication.
-6. Navigate to the location where you saved your SSH private key file, select the file, and click Open.
-7. The file path for the SSH private key file now displays in the Private key file for authentication field.
-8. Click Session in the left navigation pane, then click Save in the Load, save or delete a stored session section.
-9. Click Open to begin your session with the server.

 ```